Toddlers have absolutely no fear at all!

 Also, having the ability to lock your windows will help stop the bad guys from getting in!

 While we are on the subject of windows, you may also want to cover your windows and glass doors with shatterproof film because toddlers can run pretty fast, and their heads are tougher than they look.

-This is very similar to locking your windows and carries almost as much risk to your toddler, too (it will not hurt as much if they fall through a door).
+This is similar to locking your windows and carries almost as much risk to your toddler (it will not hurt as much if they fall through a door).

 Any entrance to your home must be secure, and your toddler must not be able to open them without you being present.
 There is no point in having a toddler-proof home if they can escape!

-I mentioned above about the dangers of toddlers sleepwalking, and if they manage to get to an external door that is easy to open, they could find themselves outside in the middle of the night.
+I mentioned above the dangers of toddlers sleepwalking, and if they manage to get to an external door that is easy to open, they could find themselves outside in the middle of the night.
 Surely I do not have to explain how dangerous that can be, especially if you live near a road!

 You must be confident that your toddler cannot open an external door.